mario-deluna/php-glfw/README.md

 ## Example

-Drawing the classic colored triangle:
+Drawing the classic colored triangle.
+You can run this example: `php ./examples/triangle.php`

 ```php
 <?php